 How to Get a Custody Order?

-When it comes to pursuing a child custody order, you have two options: Negotiation or Litigation.
-If both parents come to an agreement by negotiating with one another and sign the written document, then that deal must be respected.
+When seeking a child custody order, you have two options: negotiate or litigate.
+If both parents reach an agreement through negotiation and sign a written contract, that agreement must be followed.

-However, if litigation is chosen instead—wherein a judge hands down an obligatory ruling for all parties involved—then this decision must be strictly followed accordingly.
+If, on the other hand, litigation is chosen—in which a judge issues a compulsory judgement for all parties involved—then this decision must be strictly obeyed.

 And if you want to know about grounds for full custody of child, to answer some of your questions and educate you, below is an outline of the grounds for obtaining complete custody, let’s check this article.